tanvir-git/odoo-documentation/content/applications/finance/expenses.rst

 Only employees with permissions (typically managers or supervisors) can :ref:`approve expenses
 <expenses/approve>`.
 Before approving an expense report, ensure the :guilabel:`Analytic Account` is
 set on every expense line of a report.
-If an :guilabel:`Analytic Account` is missing, click :guilabel:`Edit` and select the correct :guilabel:`Analytic Account` from the drop-down menu, then click :guilabel:`Approve` or :guilabel:`Refuse`.
+If an :guilabel:`Analytic Account` is missing, click :guilabel:`Edit` and select the correct account from the drop-down menu, then click :guilabel:`Approve` or :guilabel:`Refuse`.

 The accounting department is typically responsible for :ref:`posting journal entries
 <expenses/post>`.
 Once an expense report is approved, it can then be posted.